niel98/niel-portfolio/README.md

 ### Release Notes

-For a detailed list of releases and changes, please visit the [GitHub Releases page](https://github.com/muhammad-fiaz/portfolio/releases).
+For a detailed list of releases and changes, please visit the [GitHub Releases page](https://github.com/niel98/niel-portfolio/releases).

 You can also refer to the [CHANGELOG.md](./CHANGELOG.md) file for comprehensive information about each release.

-if you have any suggestions or feedback, feel free to open an [issue](https://github.com/muhammad-fiaz/portfolio/issues) or a [pull request](https://github.com/muhammad-fiaz/portfolio/pulls).
+if you have any suggestions or feedback, feel free to open an [issue](https://github.com/niel-98/niel-portfolio/issues) or a [pull request](https://github.com/niel98/niel-portfolio/pulls).

 ## Getting Started

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/muhammad-fiaz/portfolio.git`
+1. Clone the repository: `git clone https://github.com/niel98/niel-portfolio.git`
-2. Navigate to the project directory: `cd portfolio`
+2. Navigate to the project directory: `cd niel-portfolio`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the website.